Information About Graduate Education Programs

 For Information About Graduate Education at the University of Pennsylvania

 While the Office of the Graduate Division serves as the processing center for all graduate admission applications to the School of Arts and Sciences, the best sources of information about our graduate programs are the Graduate Publications and the graduate groups themselves.
-Information about Non-Traditional Graduate Studies Programs can be obtained from the Office of the College of Liberal and Professional Studies.
+Information about Non-Traditional Graduate Studies Programs can be obtained from the Office of Professional and Liberal Education.
 A good source for information about graduate student life in general is the Graduate Student Center.

 Prospective graduate students begin the application process by getting in touch with the specific graduate group.
 Each graduate group supplies the latest information on programs and application procedures, either via the web or by mail.
 It is recommended that you find information specific to the program in which you intend to study, as you may apply to only one program per entrance year.